 (3) brute “survival” cultures that pit everyone against one another in the quest for status and institutional spoils.

-The paper is written specifically for mental health professionals, so there are repeated references to clinical work settings.
+The paper was written specifically for mental health professionals, so there are repeated references to clinical work settings.
 However, anyone who is interested in employment relations should find it understandable and insightful.
-It is available for a $10 fee from the Wellesley Centers for Women, and can be ordered here.